SAML-Toolkits/python3-saml/README.md

 #### Security Guidelines ####

-If you believe you have discovered a security vulnerability in this toolkit, please report it at https://www.onelogin.com/security with a description.
+If you believe you have discovered a security vulnerability in this toolkit, please report it in an issue with a description.
 We follow responsible disclosure guidelines, and will work with you to quickly find a resolution.

 Why add SAML support to my software?
 ------------------------------------